Socket programming in c linux

 A socket is defined as a link for two-way communication for two programs executed on the network.
 A socket consists of a combination of protocol type, IP address, and port number.

-The BSD sockets APIs are written in the C. Most other programming languages provide similar interfaces, typically written as a wrapper library based on the C APIs.
+The BSD sockets APIs are written in the C programming language.
+Most other programming languages provide similar interfaces, typically written as a wrapper library based on the C APIs.

 We will be discussing Berkeley Sockets in this article.
 A local program called as client can communicate with a remote program called as server program by exchanging data with TCP/IP by knowing the combination of protocol type, IP address, and port number.